ArmandoLuz/Bank/README.md

 </h4>

 ### Infos
-Esta é uma aplicação de banco simples, resultado de um trabalho acadêmico da matéria de Programação Orientada a Obejtos II.
+This is a simple database application, the result of an academic work in the Object Oriented Programming II subject.
-* Caso queira utilizar esta aplicação, é necessário instalar algumas depêndencias, como o Python 3, PyQt5 e MySQL.
+* If you want to use this application, it is necessary to install some dependencies, such as Python 3, PyQt5 and MySQL.

 ### Pré-requeriments
-Você irá precisar ter instalado na sua máquina o [Git](https://git-scm.com/).
+You will need to have installed on your machine the [Git](https://git-scm.com/).
-Além disso, recomendo fortemente que use um editor de código como o [VSCode](https://code.visualstudio.com/)
+Also, I strongly recommend that you use a code editor like [VSCode](https://code.visualstudio.com/)

 #### clone the repository
 $ git clone <https://github.com/ArmandoLuz/DigitalBank.git>